-In September 2008, Jiangxi Jinko, one of our principal subsidiaries in China, obtained the approval of the Foreign Trade and Economic Cooperation Department of Jiangxi Province, or Jiangxi MOFCOM, for the increase in its registered capital to US\$190.0 million, approximately US\$125.5 million of which has been contributed as of the date of this prospectus.
-Under the relevant PRC laws and regulations, Paker, our wholly-owned subsidiary and Jiangxi Jinko's sole shareholder, is required to contribute the remaining US\$64.5 million by the end of January 2011.
+In September 2008, Jiangxi Jinko, one of our principal subsidiaries in China, obtained the approval of the Foreign Trade and Economic Cooperation Department of Jiangxi Province for the increase in its registered capital to US\$190.0 million, approximately US\$81.5 million of which has been contributed as of the date of this prospectus.
+Under the relevant PRC laws and regulations, Paker, our wholly-owned subsidiary and Jiangxi Jinko's sole shareholder, is required to contribute the remaining US\$108.5 million by the end of January 2011.
 On December 7, 2009, Zhejiang Jinko was approved by the Foreign Trade and Economic Cooperation Bureau of Haining to increase its registered capital to US\$34.0 million, approximately US\$29.2 million of which has been contributed as of the date of this prospectus.
 According to the relevant PRC laws and regulations, Jiangxi Jinko and Paker are required to contribute the remaining approximately US\$4.8 million to the registered capital of Zhejiang Jinko by December 18, 2011.
-On August 9, 2010, Zhejiang Jinko was approved by the Department of Commerce of Zhejiang Province to further increase its registered capital to US\$100.0 million, approximately US\$61.7 million of which has been contributed as of the date of this prospectus.
-According to the relevant PRC laws and regulations, Jiangxi Jinko and Paker are required to contribute the remaining approximately US\$38.3 million to the registered capital of Zhejiang Jinko by August 18, 2012.
-We plan to use part of the net proceeds we receive from this offering to make the full contribution before the required deadlines.
-We will not receive any of the proceeds from the sale of ADSs by the selling shareholders.
-According to the relevant PRC laws and regulations, failure by a shareholder of a company to make full contribution to the company's registered capital before the required deadline may subject the shareholder to a fine in the amount of 5% to 15% of the contribution that such shareholder has committed but has failed to make before the deadline.
-There is no assurance that we will have sufficient funds to make the full contributions to our PRC subsidiaries' registered capital before such deadlines.
+We plan to use part of the proceeds from this offering to make the full contribution before the required deadlines.
+According to the relevant PRC laws and regulations, failure by a shareholder of a company to make full contribution to the company's registered capital before the required deadline may subject the shareholder to a fine in the amount of 5% to 15% of the contribution that such shareholder has committed but has failed to make before the deadlines.
 If for any reason we fail to raise sufficient funds or otherwise fail to make the full contributions to our PRC subsidiaries' registered capital before their respective deadlines, we may be subject to such fines, which may materially and adversely affect our reputation, financial condition and results of operations.